Black Panther: Wakanda Forever: Development

-With the release of Black Panther in February 2018, producer Kevin Feige said there were "many, many stories" to tell about the character, and he wanted director and co-writer Ryan Coogler to return for any sequel; Marvel Studios wanted to keep the creative team as intact as possible, while Walt Disney Studios chairman Alan F. Horn, despite feeling it was too early to discuss a sequel, was also positive about the desire to have Coogler return as director.
-Coogler wanted to see how Chadwick Boseman's T'Challa / Black Panther would grow as a king in future films, since his reign had only recently begun in the Marvel Cinematic Universe (MCU) in contrast to the comics, where he was king since childhood.
+With the release of Black Panther in February 2018, producer Kevin Feige said there were "many, many stories" to tell about the character and he wanted director and co-writer Ryan Coogler to return for any sequel; Marvel Studios wanted to keep the creative team as intact as possible, while Walt Disney Studios chairman Alan F. Horn, despite feeling it was too early to discuss a sequel, was also positive about the desire to have Coogler return as director.
+Coogler wanted to see how Chadwick Boseman's T'Challa / Black Panther would grow as a king in future Black Panther films, since his reign had only recently begun in the Marvel Cinematic Universe (MCU) in contrast to the comics, where he was king since childhood.
 In March 2018, Feige said there was nothing specific to reveal about a sequel, but Marvel had ideas and a "pretty solid direction" on where they wanted to take a second film.
 That month, Boseman's agent Michael Greene was in negotiations for the actor to return as T'Challa in two planned Black Panther sequels for a reported pay of $10 million and $20 million, respectively.
 By October, Coogler had closed a deal to write and direct a sequel to Black Panther.
 Despite both Marvel and Coogler having always intended to work together again after the first film's success, Coogler avoided rushing into a deal.
 Negotiations with Coogler were completed "under the radar" in the months following the first film's release.
 He was expected to begin writing the sequel in 2019, ahead of a planned filming start in late 2019 or early 2020.